HL7/bulk-data/input/pagecontent/export.md

 ### Request Flow

-Note that this Implementation Guide builds on the [FHIR Asynchronous Request Pattern](http://hl7.org/fhir/R4/async.html), and in some places may extend the pattern.
+This implementation guide builds on the [FHIR Asynchronous Request Pattern](http://hl7.org/fhir/R4/async.html), and in some places may extend the pattern.

 #### Roles